-Welcome to Criminal Justice, Criminology and Law — one of the largest degree programs at Kentucky Wesleyan College.
+Welcome to Criminal Justice and Criminology — one of the largest degree programs at Kentucky Wesleyan College.
 This program is intended to introduce students to the study of criminal behavior, criminal justice systems, social justice and law from a multidisciplinary, liberal-arts perspective.

 Students seeking a degree in criminal justice and criminology or legal studies will study the complexities of relationships among the legal, social, political, historical and psychological influences affecting crime, criminals and law processes.

-After obtaining a degree in criminal justice, criminology or legal studies, many students seek careers as professionals working within the criminal or juvenile justice system (i.e., courts, law enforcement, corrections), many students attend graduate school to conduct research on criminological issues and other students attend law school.
+After obtaining a degree in Criminal Justice and Criminology, many students seek careers as professionals working within the criminal or juvenile justice system (i.e., courts, law enforcement, corrections).
+Many students attend graduate school to conduct research on criminological issues and other students attend law school.

 Courses focus on explanations for the development of law within society, why people break laws and how society reacts to law-breaking.
-Interdisciplinary breadth in the study of criminal justice, criminology and law is essential for those majoring in these fields of study.
+Interdisciplinary breadth in the study of criminal justice and criminology is essential for those majoring in these fields of study.

 Service-Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.

 Service learning is a critical component to the Criminal Justice, Criminology and Law degree program.
 As a requirement for a degree in criminal justice and criminology, certain core courses are designated as service learning.
-All criminal justice and criminology majors are required to complete two courses (6 credit hours) designated as service learning.
+Starting Fall 2019, new students seeking Criminal Justice and Criminology majors will be required to complete one service learning course (3 credit hour).
+See 2019-2020 bulletin for further details and prerequisites.

 Criminal Justice Association